LFRezende/Hyperchain-LAF2BD/README.md

 ## Technology

 The preferred framework of choice is Hyperledger Besu, as it is an Ethereum Client framework, capable of developing Private Blockchains in a Proof of Authority consensus mechanism.

+## Steps for Implementation

+As recommended by the documentation (https://besu.hyperledger.org/en/stable/private-networks/tutorials/ibft/#prerequisites):